brandeis-llc/technology-finder/README.md

 One disadvantage of the LIF format is that it takes a lot of space.
 For example, the example file "auger-architectomics.txt" is only about 300 bytes, but the result after processing is about 50K, more than a hundred times larger.

 Files are not compressed when written to disk, but can be compressed manually afterwards.
-When the classifier needs to read the files in a directory it will recognize that a file was compressed (it checks for a .gz extension) and it can read the file. compressed or not.
+When the classifier needs to read the files in a directory it will recognize that a file was compressed (it checks for a .gz extension) and it can read the file whether it is compressed or not.

 ### Building classifier models